bytefish/bytefish.de/blog/json_deserialization_with_typescript.md

 ## Conclusion ##

-I thought hard about, what's the best way in TypeScript to deserialize a given JSON object.
+So what's the best way with TypeScript to deserialize a given JSON object?

-And I have to admit, that `@JsonProperty` and `@JsonType` decorators look great on the outside.
-They make the whole deserialization very clean.
-You could easily add decorators like `@JsonRequired` to require certain properties during deserialization, one can imagine `@JsonValidate` decorator to validate incoming data.
+I have to admit, that `@JsonProperty` and `@JsonType` decorators look great on the outside.
+They make the whole deserialization such a clean thing.
+You could easily add decorators like `@JsonRequired` to require certain properties during deserialization, one can imagine decorators like `@JsonValidate` decorator to validate incoming data.

-But with a manual conversion?
-I can just debug and step through the whole thing, and get the freedom to do whatever I want with the data.
-What would have been a `@JsonRequired` decorator will now be a function `Converters#require`, so what?
+But with a manual conversion...
+I can just debug and step through the whole thing, and get the freedom to do whatever I want with the incoming data.
+What would have been a `@JsonRequired` decorator will be a function `Converters#require`, so what?

-I am working on an OData application, so I have access to all schema elements, their properties and types.
-That makes it possible to simply generate all TypeScript interfaces and required converter functions... no magic included and that's probably the way I would go.
+See I am working on an OData-based application, so I have access to all schema elements, their properties and types.
+That makes it possible to simply generate all TypeScript interfaces and required converter functions... no magic included and that's most probably the way I would go.

-What is your approach to JSON deserialization with TypeScript?